Current Conditions - Eastern Sierra area

 Mammoth Lakes Basin

-Roads and campgrounds closed as of Nov.
-1 Bike trail good to Horseshoe Lake.
+Campgrounds all closed as of Nov.
+1 Bike (now a ski) trail good to Horseshoe Lake.
 Horseshoe is FULL of water for first time in years!!!
-Trails- still snow patches above 11,500’ Fresh snow from Twin Lakes up.
+Trails- open, best on skies or snowshoes.
+Fresh snow from Twin Lakes up.
 The top has 6 ft!!

 Mammoth Mine area closed due to arsenic issues